 Chances are good you’ve been so busy, you just haven’t had the time to procure gifts.
 And now, time is of the essence, even for prideful procrastinators.
 So it’s time to stop thinking about how much time you still have.
 Stop thinking, start shopping.

-Personally, I prefer to give food gifts as I’m a foodie and I pay attention to the types of foods loved ones adore.
-Hint: one way even procrastinators can delight those on their lists is to get them food items those loved ones won’t splurge on themselves.
-But if someone (you) gets it for them, then they have liberty to indulge.
+I prefer to give food gifts as I’m a foodie and I pay attention to the types of foods loved ones adore.
+Hint: one way even procrastinators can delight those on their lists is to get gourmet gift baskets to those who won’t splurge on themselves.
+But if someone (you) gets it for them, then they have the liberty to indulge.
 If you give them that freedom and a yummy gift, they’re sure to love you twice as much.

-My 2017 cheesecake recommendation is The Gourmet Sampler with four tastebud-tingling flavors: Amaretto, NY Style, Strawberry and Turtle!
-This is like giving someone’s mouth a free trip to flavor town!
+My cheesecake recommendation is The Gourmet Sampler with four tastebud-tingling flavors: Amaretto, NY Style, Strawberry, and Turtle!
+It’s like giving someone’s mouth a free trip to flavor town!

-As far as fruit goes, my 2017 selection is the Pineapple Dried Fruit Platter.
-Gorgeous and good for you, too!
+As far as fruit goes, my selection is the Dried Fruit and Nut Platter.
+Visually stunning and good for you, too!

-But that’s just how I handle last-minute holiday shopping – confronting my psychological barriers first and then opting for cheesecake or fruit gifts.
-You can certainly follow my lead and make most everyone on your list very happy, too.
+But that’s just how I handle last-minute holiday shopping – confronting my psychological barriers first and then opting for cheesecake or fruit gifts (and gluten-free offerings, too!).
+You can follow my lead and make most everyone on your list very happy, too.
 Or you can get some extra hints by checking out these just-published lists on The Huffington Post, a top news site.

 The author’s choices were both sophisticated and insightful – so use those to shortcut your process.
-There are even some ideas on those lists for non-foodies, in case you have any on your list.
+There are even some ideas on those lists for non-foodies if you have any on your list.
 And remember, you can order from GourmetGiftBaskets.com up until Friday, Dec.
 22 at 6 p.m.
-ET and still have gifts delivered in time for Christmas.
+ET and still have your Christmas gifts delivered in time.